shravankumar147/SMAI/index.md

 ``` matlab
 clear; close all; clc;
 ```
-This line of code will clear the workspace variables, closes if any figures open and clear the command propt. n is looping for 10 times, with that we will see 10 different vector additions in the current figure window.
+This line of code will clear the workspace variables, closes if any figures open and clear the command prompt. n is looping for 10 times, with that we will see 10 different vector additions in the current figure window.

 ``` matlab